oda-hub/code-of-conduct-for-developers/README.md

 * efficiently coordinate agree with other maintainers to act as quickly as a single responsible maintainer would.
 If not achievable, and not resolved to the detriment of development, maintainer collective must be  revised
 * if different maintainers have irreconcilable differences but want to continue maintaining, they should produce their own forks, possibly in the oda-hub organization

+* maintainers will review pull requests as soon as possible, but are not obliged to perform developments addressing user issues.
+This function is regulated separately with contractual obligations of the maintainers.

 ## FAQ